namoopsoo/namoopsoo.github.io/content/post/2025-10-13-mercenaries.md

 The algorithm is tearing us apart?
 Influencing elections and not just Explqin Predict Describe, but Influence?
 (The Social Dilema Tristan Harris?)

+## Explain like Im 5
+Is The explanation and rational thought is mysterious or is it.. rational?
+I remember there was this fun podcast series called Reply All, where in a segment  yes yes no , (https://en.wikipedia.org/wiki/Reply_All_(podcast)), PJ Vogt and Alex Goldman explain to , Alex Blumberg, internet trivia memes.

+Explaining what happened , explain a meaning of something.
+You can also have something like a proof in math.
+And some proofs take a fery long time, Fermat Last Theorem. ( incidentally someone I know recently telling me they knew and met Andrew Wiles ... ).

+Is the bar for a good explanation, more or less causality?
+Do we all intuitively know correlation is not good enough? (smellt it dealt it)

 ## Surely you're joking mr Feynman
 I remember when I was in college, one time I sat at a public lecture by Brian Green about quantum mechanics, where I learned that although it is a field with the highest ability to predict phenomenon with accuracy, it is still not clear what is actually happening.
 Afterwards I went on to listen to Feynman's lectures.
 He